Iran calls the new U.S. visa law breach of the nuclear deal

 U.S. Secretary of State John Kerry wrote to Zarif on Saturday to assure him Washington remained committed to the JCPOA, noting that the White House can waive the new requirements in individual cases.

-Iran has been promised a lifting of international sanctions hobbling its economy once it has restrictions on its nuclear program in place as stipulated by its deal with the powers.
+Iran has been promised a lifting of international sanctions hobbling its economy once it has restrictions on its nuclear programme in place as stipulated by its deal with the powers.

 Iranian officials have said the visa measure will adversely affect bilateral relations.
-Some suggest the measure is effectively a new sanction against the Islamic Republic that could jeopardize the nuclear deal.
+Some suggest the measure is effectively a new sanction against the Islamic Republic that could jeopardise the nuclear deal.

 (Reporting by Bozorgmehr Sharafedin; editing by Ralph Boulton)